View From The Couch is a weekly column that reviews what’s new on Blu-ray, DVD and Streaming. Ratings are on a four-star scale.

 Blu-ray extras include audio commentary by film historian Tim Lucas; a retrospective behind-the-scenes piece; and a look at the movie’s various poster designs (including ones that reveal the movie was originally titled The Slasher).

 A RAINY DAY IN NEW YORK (2019).
-Just like the swallows returning to Capistrano each year, it was a tradition for a Woody Allen movie to hit U.S. theaters on an annual basis.
+As reliably as Christmas and Halloween, it was a tradition for a Woody Allen movie to hit U.S. theaters on an annual basis.
 But because of Me Too backlash aimed at the filmmaker, Amazon Studios elected not to release this picture stateside, although it subsequently had a healthy run in Europe.
 The movie now arrives via Blu-ray, and the sad truth is that it’s another bummer from a man whose best days are far behind him.
-The leads skew younger than in any Allen effort to date, and the result is so phony that the 84-year-old auteur might just as well have tried his hand at a Porky’s reboot.
+The leads skew younger than in any Allen effort to date, and the result is so bogus that the 84-year-old auteur might just as well have tried his hand at a Porky’s reboot.
 Timothée Chalamet and Elle Fanning are both overbearingly arch as Gatsby and Ashleigh, college sweethearts whose journey into the Big Apple results in a series of comic misadventures.
 Ashleigh gets to hang out with a self-absorbed director (Liev Schreiber), a fretful screenwriter (Jude Law) and a suave actor (Diego Luna) while Gatsby trades barbs with a former schoolmate (Selena Gomez).
 As expected, Chalamet’s Gatsby stutters like a patented Allen surrogate while Fanning’s Ashleigh finds herself the object of lust by various older men.
 The lines are nonsensical and the laughs nonexistent.